 This is because your basal body temperature rises during the first few weeks of pregnancy.

-During a normal menstrual cycle, your core body temperature increases after ovulation and remains at that level until your next period, therefore if your basal temperature has been high for longer than 2 weeks, it could be an indication of pregnancy.
+During a normal menstrual cycle, your core body temperature increases after ovulation and remains at that level until your next period.

 This is not an extensive list of possible symptoms.